 Have you ever reacted to a crisis in a way that you later regretted?
 In retrospect, after learning all the facts, would you have handled the situation differently?
-Most of us have or we wouldn't be human.
+Most of us have, or we wouldn't be human.

-For those in recovery, crisis and chronic stress can be the perfect recipe for relapse—feeling angry, defensive or judged.
+For those in recovery, crisis and chronic stress can be the perfect recipe for relapse—feeling angry, defensive, or judged.
 You may think others don't appreciate you or the efforts you're making towards positive changes in your life.
 Your personal relationships then suffer.

-Dialectical Behavior Therapy (DBT) teaches "distress tolerance" skills that can help you ride out a crisis and avert relapse when faced with an unbearable, stressful situation or life event.
+Dialectical behavior therapy (DBT) teaches "distress tolerance" skills that can help you ride out a crisis and avert relapse when faced with an unbearable, stressful situation or life event.
 You can learn different responses that don't involve using or other destructive behaviors.

 The 4 Modules of DBT

 Mindfulness is the foundation of DBT.
 The core mindfulness skills taught are: observe, describe and participate.
-It's not second nature to respond to life and things that happen to us in a non-judgemental and mindful way.
+It's not second nature to respond to life and things that happen to us in a non-judgmental and mindful way.
 Yet this is exactly what we learn in the DBT core skills.

 2. Interpersonal Effectiveness